-Juliann Savatt received her Masters of Science in Genetic Counseling from UNC Greenboro.
-She is a board certified and licensed genetic counselor who currently sees patients in the Geisinger Autism and Developmental Medicine Institute in Lewisburg, Pennsylvania.
+Juliann Savatt received her Master of Science in Genetic Counseling from UNC Greensboro in 2015.
+She is a board certified and licensed genetic counselor who has served patients in the Geisinger Autism and Developmental Medicine Institute and Cancer Genetics Clinic in Pennsylvania.
 In terms of her research interests, she is motivated to empower patients to be active partners in genomic discovery and is working towards that goal through being a part of the GenomeConnect team.

 Danielle Azzariti, MS, LGC

 Danielle Azzariti is a certified and licensed genetic counselor.
 She trained at Brandeis University and has been working as a genetic counselor in the Boston area since 2009.
 She started her career as a clinical genetic counselor and research coordinator for the Massachusetts General Hospital Neurogenetics Program.
 She has been working at the Laboratory for Molecular Medicine at Partners HealthCare Personalized Medicine since 2013 as a coordinator for the Clinical Genome Resource (www.clinicalgenome.org) and Matchmaker Exchange.

 Taylor Bingaman earned her Bachelor of Science in Biology from Susquehanna University in 2018.
 Taylor currently works as a genomic medicine assistant at Geisinger’s Autism & Developmental Medicine Institute in Lewisburg, PA.
-In addition to working as a member of the GenomeConnect team, she also assists genetic counselors in the clinical setting and coordinates expert panels and working groups for the Clinical Genome Resource.
+In addition to working as a member of the GenomeConnect team, she also assists genetic counselors in the clinical setting and coordinates gene curation expert panels and neurodevelopmental working groups for the Clinical Genome Resource.